 The University has concluded academic exchange agreements that mainly involve the students of the Faculty and the Graduate School Maritime Sciences with the following 23 educational institutions (as of April 1, 2016).
 Exchange agreements are concluded in order to facilitate activities in research and educational fields that both parties are interested in, and they include exchanging faculty members and students, conducting joint research, and sharing information.

 The educational institutions marked with an ∗ in the table are those for which detailed regulations on the implementation of students exchanges have also been agreed in order to establish a system in which credits obtained by students at the exchange educational institution are recognized by Kobe University (an exchange-study system) and for which the students do not have to pay special tuition fees at the other educational institution (mutual special tuition fees exemption system).
-If you wish to apply for an exchange-study program at one of these educational institutions, please consult with the relevant administrative section (Students' Section) in advance.
+If you wish to apply for an exchange-study program at one of these educational institutions, please consult with the relevant administrative section (student affairs section of Academic / Student Affairs Group) in advance.

-The following list does not contain all of the universities and educational institutions (educational-agreement institutions) that the Faculty and the Graduate School of Marine Sciences has concluded agreements with.
-You can confirm information on these educational institutes on the Faculty's website (overseas agreement educational institutions).
+The following list does not contain all of the universities and educational institutions (educational-agreement institutions) that the whole Faculties of Kobe University have concluded agreements with.
+You can confirm information on those educational institutes on the University's website (Partner Universities).

 |University name||Country / region||Overview of the institution|